 Visual - NearIR Analysis

-In addition to sky and lunar sources, the MuSES Near-IR module supports natural atmospheric glow (also called nightglow).
+In addition to sky and lunar sources, the MuSES Near-IR Extension supports natural atmospheric glow (also called nightglow).
 Nightglow is generated through numerous processes, including cosmic rays striking the upper atmosphere and chemiluminescence from hydroxyl radicals.
-The Near-IR Module supports nightglow through an empirical method of computing the radiance across the sensor band, and integrating it into the sky radiance value.
+The Near-IR Extension supports nightglow through an empirical method of computing the radiance across the sensor band, and integrating it into the sky radiance value.

 A built-in Lunar ephemeris and phase model provide accurate lunar intensity based on target global position and time.
 Lunar radiance is computed using MODTRAN and is partitioned between direct (beam) and diffuse (scattered by clouds and atmosphere) based on the cloud coverage level in model weather data.
 MODTRAN is called for key points over the visible sky patch (including the lunar source).

 Lunar radiance and sky shine can be rapidly computed using a broad-band method or integrated spectrally for highest accuracy.
 The diffuse portion of lunar radiance is integrated into the sky radiance value as described at right.
 Lunar glints from target surfaces are rendered and supported for structured an unstructured seas.
 Atmospheric attenuation is spectrally computed from all facets along the sensor line-of-sight.